StackVista/http-header-injector/README.md

 - The `./charts/http-header-injector` can be install using helm `helm upgrade --install --namespace http-header-injector --create-namespace http-header-injector ./charts/http-header-injector`
 - The `./examples/install.sh` can be used to install/uninstall the various examples

+# Releasing

+The docker images under `./proxy` and `./proxy-init` will be built on the `main` branch when there are changes, and will be tagged with the git hash.

+The helm chart is using semver and should be bumped every time the chart is changed.
+Builds are ran when there are changes.